Pmodugula89/Week-7-Assignment/README.md

 Setup Instructions:
 1. Cloning the Repository:
-To clone this repository to your local machine, use the following Git command: bash
-Copy code
-git clone https://github.com/your-username/project-prioritization.git
-Replace your-username with your actual GitHub username.
-This command will create a copy of the repository on your local machine.
+To clone this repository to your local machine, use the following Git command: git clone https://github.com/your-username/project-prioritization.git This command will create a copy of the repository on your local machine.

-2. Installing Dependencies:
+3. Installing Dependencies:
 This project doesn't require any external dependencies for the MoSCoW prioritization example.
 However, you may want to set up your environment for tracking and managing tasks.
 If you plan on extending the project with additional tools or features, follow the installation steps below:
 1. Install Python (if needed): o	Download Python